...

 Go on a beer crawl

-Prague is the world’s beer capital, as Czechia has the highest beer consumption per capita anywhere in the world.
-Beer has a long history in the Czech Republic, with beer brewing taking place as early as 993.
-One of the most famous Czech beers is the Pilsner Urquell, the world’s first pilsner beer.
+Prague is the world’s beer capital, as Czechia has the highest per-capita beer consumption.
+Beer has a long history in the Czech Republic, with brewing documented as early as 993.
+One of the most famous Czech beers is Pilsner Urquell, the world’s first pilsner.

 Dancing House

 Stroll past the Dancing House.
-This unusual building is one of the most eye-catching structures in Prague.
+This unusual building is one of Prague’s most eye-catching structures.
 It is next to the river in New Town and was designed by renowned architect Frank Gehry.
 The inspiration came from iconic dancers Fred Astaire and Ginger Rogers.

 John Lennon Wall